mmbman/Katagiri/bendowa-notes.md

 - “Makes myriad beings exist in realization” is also mentioned in [“*Baika*: Plum Blossoms – Talk 2” at 30:13](1988-12-03-Baika-Talk-2#3013).

 - “Concentrated effort” is *kufū* (功夫).
-In Chinese the term is pronounced *kung fu* and today is associated with the martial arts, but it refers to “any study, learning, or practice that requires patience, energy, and time to complete.” ([Source: Wikipedia, “Kung fu (term)”](https://en.wikipedia.org/wiki/Kung_fu_(term)).) *Kufū* is discussed in [“Baika: Plum Blossoms – Talk 3”](1988-12-04-Baika-Talk-3).
+In Chinese the term is pronounced *kung fu* and today is associated with the martial arts, but orginally it referred to “any study, learning, or practice that requires patience, energy, and time to complete.” ([Source: Wikipedia, “Kung fu (term)”](https://en.wikipedia.org/wiki/Kung_fu_(term)).)

 ##### 1.8